spiralsyzygy/qbCoach/docs/simulation_design_spec.md

 Rules:

+* Turn 1 draw is skipped.
-* Side-to-act draws 1 card from its deck.
+* From turn 2 onward, side-to-act draws 1 card from its deck.
+* If the deck is empty, no card is drawn and play continues.
 * Card is added to corresponding Hand.

 ### **7.2 Play Phase**